own-boldsbrain/geoai.js/_docs4devs/prerelease-checklist.md

   - [ ] Document minimum compatible versions

 # Misc
+- [ ] open source the docs repo make sure the edit links are working

 - [ ] No versioning in the docs
 - [ ] No versioning in the examples